ivanabarnes/phylobiofinalproject/README.md

 # Title of my project

+The effect of hidden paralogy and missing data on phylogenetic inference

 ## Introduction and Goals

-The goal of my project is to answer the question, What is...?
+The goal of my project is to answer the question, How do WGD events affect phylogenetic inference, specifically when there is a lot of missing data within sequenced genomes?
+I hope to apply this to thinking about the uncertainty in the cyclostome phylogeny if I have time, in which case I want to know whether the WGD before this split along with the large amount of missing data for many of these taxa could be biasing the data and causing cyclostomes to appear monophyletic even if they aren't.

-The methods I will use to do this are...
+The methods I will use to do this are data simulation and phylogenetic inference, primarily using R and various programs on the cluster.
+My plan so far is to take an example sequence from an organism (I haven't decided which yet, probably an invertebrate closely related to chordates that has really good sequence data), and simulate a duplication of the entire thing, and then molecular evolution over the sequences over two divergence events.
+I will then take multiple random samples of a small subset of genes from each resulting lineage, infer phylogenies for each sample, and evaluate how often my inference matches the data that I simulated.
+If I have time, I will look into how cyclostome trees have been inferred in the past, and try to change aspects of my test to model that.

-The data I will use are (my own data/ data publicly available at YYY/ simulations)
+The data I will use are primarily simulations, but they will be simulated from data publicly available (probably on GenBank).

 ## Methods